Tijuana bible: Police seizures

-The earliest known Tijuana bible arrest occurred in Terre Haute, Indiana, in 1926, when a cache of bibles was discovered in a student's school locker at Wiley High School.
-Police traced the source back to a highly respected local newspaper editor named Charles Jewett (managing editor of the Terre Haute Star) and his son, a job printer.
-A federal charge was also placed against them because some of the bibles had been shipped across state lines to Rochester, Minnesota, home of the Mayo Clinic, where Cap'n Billy's Whiz Bang, America's leading outlet for guardedly smutty humor, is said to have gotten its start a few years earlier as a risque joke sheet passed around among the convalescing soldiers.
+The earliest known seizure of Tijuana bibles occurred in Terre Haute, Indiana, in 1926, when a cache of bibles was discovered in a student's school locker at Wiley High School.
+Police traced the source back to Charles Jewett (managing editor of the Terre Haute Star) and his son.
+A federal charge was also placed against them because some of the bibles had been shipped across state lines to Rochester, Minnesota.
+Charles Jewett was sentenced to six months in a state workhouse, after which he and his son left Terre Haute.